life-itself/community/content/programs/culture-peace.md

 - **Where**: [Life Itself Praxis Hub, Bergerac, France](https://lifeitself.org/hubs/bergerac/) (near Bordeaux)
 - **Who**: anyone interested in culture peace.
 - **Facilitators**: [Liam Kavanagh](https://lifeitself.org/people/), [Rupert Read](https://rupertread.net)
-- **Cost** : €400-550 (plus €210 for food) depending on room type.
+- **Cost** : €400-950 per month depending on room type (plus €10/ day  for food).
 - **Notes on costs:** our aim is that cost is not an obstacle to anyone in participating.
-If finance is an issue please get in touch and we will see if we can provide support in some way or another.
+If finance is an issue please get in touch and we will see if we can provide support in some way.
 - **Interested?** [Apply now »](https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform)
 - **Have questions?** email jadzia@climatemajorityproject.org